Photo: CUPE 1409 members locked out by the Township of Black River-Matheson Photo Credit: CUPE 1490 Press Release

 By day’s end, over 35,000 workers from the public and private sectors had joined the strike demanding higher pay, better working conditions and the right to bargain collectively.
 The city of Winnipeg came to a standstill.

-The strike ended four days after Bloody Saturday, June 21, 1919, when Royal Canadian Mounted Police ridding on horseback and carrying baseball bats attacked strikers and officers shot and killed two men.
+The strike ended four days after Bloody Saturday, June 21, 1919, when Royal Canadian Mounted Police riding on horseback and carrying baseball bats attacked strikers and officers shot and killed two men.

 Meanwhile, 15-year-old Tommy Douglas was watching the brutal attack unfold from a rooftop galvanizing his commitment to workers when he realized that the government’s response was part of a pattern where government is always prepared to resort to violence to break the back of organized opposition to capitalist oppression.